kubeslice/.github/profile/README.md

 Come hang out with us on the [KubeSlice channel]() in the [Kubernetes Slack]().
 Follow us on [Twitter]() and [Reddit]().

-# 🙏 Support
+# 🙏 Support us

-Don't forget to leave a star ⭐️ or fork the
+Don't forget to leave a star ⭐️ and fork the repository.